CLSLong - Transparent.png

 As a local charity with a small staff team, we rely on our dedicated volunteer team to help steward and care for our conservation lands.
 The Conservation Land Stewards program is intended for volunteers who are interested in taking on more responsibility and a bigger commitment.

-Conservation Land Stewards (CLS) are champions of EALT and ambassadors of their chosen conservation land, where they provide a consistent stewardship presence for at least two years.
+Conservation Land Stewards (CLS) are champions of EALT and ambassadors of their chosen conservation land, where they provide a consistent stewardship presence over two years.
 They perform basic fieldwork and monitoring on their chosen land and provide EALT with regular reports.
-By committing to one land for at least two years, Conservation Land Stewards develop a relationship with their land and can help identify stewardship needs and changes over time.
+By committing to one conservation land, Conservation Land Stewards develop a relationship with their land and can help identify stewardship needs and changes over time.

 Photo: Graeme McCrady (CLS)